amiaopensource/vrecord/Resources/analog_digitization.md

 There are several steps to digitizing a Betacam tape.
 This procedure assumes you already have vrecord and a Blackmagic capture card installed.

 1. Route the video signal from the Betacam deck to the Blackmagic capture card for the computer that you plan to use.
 2. Start by testing the signal to make sure that everything is routed properly.
 Play the tape in the deck.
-Run `$ vecord -p` and watch the vrecord window to make sure the video signal from the tape is coming through.
+Run `vecord -p` and watch the vrecord window to make sure the video signal from the tape is coming through.
 If it's not coming through, there may be some issues with your settings or how the signal is routed.
 See the "Troubleshooting" section below.
 3. If color bars exist on the tape, set the tape to the bars.
 Otherwise, you will have to adjust the levels by eye as well as using the vectorscope and waveform monitor.

 ### How to Set Up the Equipment to Color Bars on a Tape ###